Dayton shooter and sister were together prior to massacre

 Biehl says they have been in contact with the Connor and Megan Betts’ parents, and this has been a “nightmare” for them.

-The others eight people who were killed in the shooting have been identified by police as:
+The other eight people who were killed in the shooting have been identified by police as:

 - Monica Brickhouse, 39